Hydropower Sustainability Assessment Protocol

 A project that scores well under the new criteria will have a low carbon footprint and be resilient to the impacts of climate change.

-A new Hydropower Sustainability Environmental, Social and Governance Gap Analysis Tool was launched in July 2018.Modelled on the Protocol’s evaluation framework, the ESG Tool offers a targeted assessment across 12 core sections, including biodiversity, downstream flows, project affected communities, cultural heritage, working conditions, and infrastructure safety, as well as climate change.
+A new Hydropower Sustainability Environmental, Social and Governance Gap Analysis Tool (HESG Tool) was launched in July 2018.Modelled on the HSAP’s evaluation framework, the HESG Tool offers a targeted assessment across 12 core sections, including biodiversity, downstream flows, project affected communities, cultural heritage, working conditions, and infrastructure safety, as well as climate change.

 Latest associated content